Xylitol, The Low Glycemic Sweet Alternative to White Sugar

 On the other side of the coin, those who promote birch sourced xylose dispute that certified sustainable forestry practices are implemented under the Sustainable Forestry Initiative (SFI).
 Additionally, non-GMO birch tree sourced xylitol potentially offers greater nutritional value as it is not as hybridized as corn.

 However, most powders and crystals on the market are produced from corn cobs.
-So if the source is not of particular concern to you, make sure you purchase a higher quality non-GMO product like Jarrow Formulations.
-As of 2014, most all top health experts use the brand Smart Sweet, which is a pharmaceutical grade xylitol made from 100% pure birch fiber and is guaranteed GMO free.
+So if the source is of particular concern to you, make sure you purchase higher quality non-GMO birch-derived xylitol products.

 White Sugar VS. Xylitol Sweetener